OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/cluster-configuration.md

 |     RKE2      |     Longhorn      | Requires pre-configured storage - email [support@octopus.com](mailto:support@octopus.com) |
 |   OpenShift   |        NFS        | Requires specific configuration - email [support@octopus.com](mailto:support@octopus.com) |

-While the above defines extensively tested configurations, there are many other configurations which are likely to produce a valid system.
+While the above table defines known good configurations, there are many other configurations which are likely to produce a valid system.
-Any Storage class which support being mounted in [ReadWriteMany](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) mode is likely to satisfy the Kubernetes worker's storage requirements.
+Any Storage class which supports being mounted in [ReadWriteMany](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) mode is likely to satisfy the Kubernetes worker's storage requirements.

 The Kubernetes worker is compatible with most Ubuntu-based nodes and also those running Amazon Linux.